Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: model and components must be in backend layer (decouple frontend and backend).
-Frontend calls backend manager which returns JSON with data or saves/updates.

 TODO: move pickle to SQLITE.
 Also, save results history per request and collection.

 TODO: show history in requests